FabioRomeiro/Mines_Python/README.md

 - Language: Python

 ### TODO:
-1. ---Display game progress (informations and the map)---
+1. ~Display game progress (informations and the map)~
-2. ---Display the how many mines are in your quadrant;---
+2. ~Display the how many mines are in your quadrant;~
+3. Delete player class;
-3. Flags counter;
+4. Flags counter;
-4. Destroy spaces that isn't near to mines after dig a empty space;
+5. Destroy spaces that isn't near to mines after dig a empty space;
-5. Raffle mines location
+6. Raffle mines location
-6. Randomize field (field generator)
+7. Randomize field (field generator)
-7. Upgrade the UX;
+8. Upgrade the UX;
-8. Input validators;
+9. Input validators;
-9. Code refactoring.
+10. Code refactoring.

 ### About the software
 This is a software developed with the only purpose of studying *Object Oriented Python*.
 That is It.